kanbanyte/sepa/assessments/design.md

 This document records the technical details, considerations and design strategies employed to build the system.
 It aims to provide guidance and serve as a valuable reference for developers involved in the implementation, while also offering insightful information to relevant stakeholders.
-In particular, it covers deeper details of the system architecture described in the Software Architecture and Design Report and discusses the design verifications as well as implementation progress.
+In particular, it covers deeper details of the system architecture described in the SADRR and discusses the design verifications as well as implementation progress.

 ## Definitions, Acronyms and Abbreviations